jchiatt/react-chaos/README.md

 const ComponentWithChaos = withChaos(
   ComponentToWrap,
   10,
-  "This error message will almost certainly be shown since we are at Chaos level 10."
+  'This error message will almost certainly be shown since we are at Chaos level 10.'
 );
 ```